 "Is there anything you would like to state to the jury?"

 Wing hesitated a moment.
+Then he

-Then he "Nothing, except that that morning I saw several automobiles on the Roswell road, going in the direction of Marietta."
+said: "Nothing, except that that morning I saw several automobiles on the Rosell road, going in the direction of Marietta."

-Alarietta."
+Marietta."

 Q.-What time was this?
 A.-Between 6:30 and 7 o'clock.
 Q.-Where were you at the time?
 A.-I had been fishing with Bob Cochran, a neighbor.
 We were in a buggy and I had driven my horse into a creek to water him when three or four automobiles went by.
 We were forty or fifty yards off the road.
 Bob Cochran said to me: "I wonder what all that crowd is."
 I said: "Looks like joy riders to me."
+I said: "Looks like joy riders to me."
 Q.-Could you tell who were in the machines?
-A.-No, Sir.
-I couldn't tell whether riders to me.
+A.-No. Sir.
+I couldn't tell whether they were negroes or white people.